 Editor’s note.
-Pro-Life Caucus Chair Chris Smith [R-NJ] delivered the following statement at today’s hearing on Capitol Hill on the Born-Alive Abortion Survivors Protection Act.
+Pro-Life Caucus Chair Chris Smith [R-NJ] delivered the following statement at the September 10, 2019, hearing on the Born-Alive Abortion Survivors Protection Act.
 The hearing was held by Republican Whip Steve Scalise, the Pro-Life Caucus, and the author of the bill, Rep. Ann Wagner.
+Since Democrats control the House, naturally the bill could not be passed.

 In a Florida abortion clinic, Sycloria Williams delivered a live baby girl at 23 weeks.